bmatern/epitope-demo/README.md

 # How to Download Demo Files

+It is possible to access all of the files directly here on Github, or optionally, you may download the files to your own computer, to open them in Excel or another software.

 1) (If you're not already here) Go to the github website in your browser:
 [https://github.com/bmatern/epitope-demo](https://github.com/bmatern/epitope-demo)